 - Reflecting on the negative consequences of holding a grudge.

-Forgiveness does not only involve others.
-Throughout one's life, it may become necessary to forgive oneself for an act of wrongdoing, either real or perceived.
-Some people who have made choices in life that they later regretted may have a difficult time forgiving themselves for making those choices.
-People often also tend to hold themselves to higher levels of accountability than they do other people, and they may, as a result, have a harder time forgiving themselves after doing something wrong than they would forgiving another person who committed a similar offense against them.
+Forgiveness does not necessarily involve others.
+Throughout life, it may become necessary to forgive oneself for an act of wrongdoing, either real or perceived.
+Some people who made choices they later regretted may have a difficult time forgiving themselves for making those choices.
+People also tend to hold themselves to higher levels of accountability than they do other people, and they may, as a result, have a harder time forgiving themselves than they would forgiving another person who committed a similar offense against them.

-Research shows that those who do forgive themselves readily after making mistakes may experience a reduction in empathy, and they may be less inclined to make amends to the victim.
-Self-forgiveness may be most effective and beneficial when it includes careful reflection on one's mistake, admission of one's mistake, empathy for the victim, and some kind of reparation for one's offense.
+Research shows that those who forgive themselves readily after making mistakes may experience a reduction in empathy, and they may be less inclined to make amends to the other party.
+Self-forgiveness may be most effective and beneficial when it includes careful reflection on the mistake, admission of the mistake, empathy for the other party, and some kind of reparation for the offense.

-Because holding onto feelings of anger or other negative emotions, even those directed toward one's self, can lead to a decrease in emotional, mental, and physical well-being, forgiving oneself is an important process, although it may take time.
+Because holding onto feelings of anger or other negative emotions, even those directed toward oneself, can lead to a decrease in emotional, mental, and physical well-being, forgiving oneself is important.
+However, it may take time.
 When one has difficulty with self-forgiveness, issues such as anxiety, depression, and stress may result, and these conditions may cause physical symptoms such as high blood pressure, pain, and fatigue or lead to self-harm.
-An individual who maintains a grudge against the self may also be more likely to engage in risky and dangerous behavior such as substance and alcohol abuse.
+People who maintain grudges against themselves may also be more likely to engage in risky and dangerous behavior such as substance and alcohol abuse.

-Forgiveness generally does not only benefit the person being forgiven; those who are able to forgive someone who wronged them may see significant results from doing so.
-Studies show that an inability or unwillingness to forgive can have a negative impact on one's mental health and well-being, often contributing to conditions such as depression and anxiety.
-The personal benefits of forgiveness have been shown to be great: These may include increased happiness, better health, and stronger relationships.
+Forgiveness generally benefits more than the person being forgiven; those who are able to forgive someone who wronged them may experience significant results from doing so.
+Studies show an inability or unwillingness to forgive can have a negative impact on one's mental health and well-being, often contributing to conditions such as depression and anxiety.
+The personal benefits of forgiveness can be great: These may include increased happiness, better health, and stronger relationships.

 People who are more forgiving of others have been shown to be happier and less likely to experience negative health effects of stress.
 They are often able to resolve conflicts more easily, repair damaged relationships with friends or partners, and may experience higher levels of empathy and more positive feelings toward people in general.
 They may also be more resistant to illness than those who hold grudges, as studies show that people who hold grudges may be more likely to have a compromised immune system.